-The most prominent characteristics of this page are the 2 bar charts and the
+The most prominent characteristics of this page are the 2 bar charts and the table below them.

 The first bar chart represents the percentage compliance of all the health officers in the district for the last calendar month, disaggregated by facility type.
 This is calculated as follows: